coderefinery/git-intro/_episodes/05-branches.md

   master
 ```

-Here is a graphical representation of what we have created (do not worry if the commit hashes are different):
+Here is a graphical representation of what we have created (do not worry if the commit hashes are different on your laptop):

 ![]({{ site.baseurl }}/img/gitink/git-branch-2.svg)